Lich-Corals/linux-file-converter-addon/README.md

 </p>

 # Features
 Convert between various image, audio and video formats using the context menu.
-The addon is written in Python and available for **Nautilus**, **Nemo** und **Thunar** file viewers.
+The addon is written in Python and available for **Nautilus**, **Nemo**, **Thunar** and **Dolphin** file viewers.
 It adds a new option to the context menu to create an easy way to convert between a huge amount of file types.
-The program offers many options to customise the appearance of its context menu.
+The program offers many options to customize the appearance of its context menu.
 There are also a few extra formats which can be added by installing optional dependencies.
 The tool has a built-in auto-update function to make sure the newest version is always installed.
 <br/>
 <p align="center">